-- 2.2.1 During the period of this AMR, ten out of the nineteen adopted Minerals Local Plan policies were not used to determine minerals planning applications. - 2.2.2 The high number of unimplemented Minerals Local Plan policies is due to the fact only two minerals applications were determined over the period this AMR covers (1st April 2019 31st March 2020).
+- 2.2.1 During the period of this AMR, three out of the nineteen adopted Minerals Local Plan policies were not used to determine minerals planning applications. - 2.2.2 Four minerals applications were determined over the period this AMR covers (1 April 2019 31 March 2020) which resulted in many of the policies being used.
 The unused Minerals Local Plan policies and the reasons they were not used are set out in the table below.